lsymds/Filesystem/README.md

-# Storio
+# Baseline.Filesystem

-## STORIO IS A WORK IN PROGRESS.
+## Baseline.Filesystem IS A WORK IN PROGRESS.
 DO NOT USE.

-> Welsh for 'Storage'
+Baseline.Filesystem is a storage and filesystem abstraction layer for modern .NET projects.
+Stop repeatedly implementing your own

-Storio is a storage and filesystem abstraction layer for modern .NET projects.
-Stop repeatedly implementing your own `IFileSystem` only to find it only supports one provider and instead use an extensible, fully tested library that does it all for you.
-Use Storio.
+`IFileSystem` only to find it only supports one provider and instead use an extensible, fully tested library that does it all for you.
+Use Baseline.Filesystem.